scmacdon/AWSTracker/Readme.md

 The service classes contain Java application logic that make use of AWS Services.
 In this section, you create these classes:

-+ **SendMessages** - uses the Amazon Simple Mail Service (SMS) to send email messages
++ **SendMessages** - uses the Amazon Simple Email Service (Amazon SES) to send email messages
-+ **S3Service** - uses the Simple Storage Service to store archive data in a S3 bucket
 + **WriteExcel** - uses the Java Excel API to dynamically create a report (this does not use AWS Java APIs)

 #### SendMessage class
-The **SendMessage** class uses the SMS Java API to send an email message with an attachment (the Excel document) to an email recipient.
+The **SendMessage** class uses the SES Java V2 API to send an email message with an attachment (the Excel document) to an email recipient.

-**NOTE** - An email address that you send an email message to must be whitelisted.
+**NOTE**: An email address that you send an email message to must be whitelisted.
 For information, see https://docs.aws.amazon.com/ses/latest/DeveloperGuide//verify-email-addresses-procedure.html.

 The following Java code reprents the **SendMessage** class.
+In the following Java code, notice that an **EnvironmentVariableCredentialsProvider** is used.
+The reason is because this code is deployed to the AWS Elastic Beanstalk.
+As a result, you need to use a credential provider that can be used on this platform.
+You can setup environment variables on the AWS Elastic Beanstalk to reflect your AWS credentials.

     package com.aws.services;

+    import org.apache.commons.io.IOUtils;
+    import software.amazon.awssdk.auth.credentials.EnvironmentVariableCredentialsProvider;
+    import software.amazon.awssdk.regions.Region;
+    import software.amazon.awssdk.services.ses.SesClient;
+    import javax.activation.DataHandler;
+    import javax.activation.DataSource;
     import javax.mail.Message;
     import javax.mail.MessagingException;
     import javax.mail.Session;
     import javax.mail.internet.AddressException;
     import javax.mail.internet.InternetAddress;
-    import javax.mail.internet.MimeBodyPart;
     import javax.mail.internet.MimeMessage;
     import javax.mail.internet.MimeMultipart;
-    import javax.mail.internet.MimeUtility;
-    import com.amazonaws.auth.EnvironmentVariableCredentialsProvider;
-    import com.amazonaws.regions.Regions;
-    import com.amazonaws.services.simpleemail.AmazonSimpleEmailService;
-    import com.amazonaws.services.simpleemail.AmazonSimpleEmailServiceClientBuilder;
-    import com.amazonaws.services.simpleemail.model.RawMessage;
-    import com.amazonaws.services.simpleemail.model.SendRawEmailRequest;
-    import javax.activation.DataHandler;
-    import javax.activation.DataSource;
+    import javax.mail.internet.MimeBodyPart;
     import javax.mail.util.ByteArrayDataSource;
-    import org.springframework.stereotype.Service;
-    import org.springframework.stereotype.Component;
     import java.io.ByteArrayOutputStream;
     import java.io.IOException;
     import java.io.InputStream;
     import java.nio.ByteBuffer;
     import java.util.Properties;
+    import software.amazon.awssdk.core.SdkBytes;
+    import software.amazon.awssdk.services.ses.model.SendRawEmailRequest;
+    import software.amazon.awssdk.services.ses.model.RawMessage;
-    import org.apache.commons.io.IOUtils;
+    import software.amazon.awssdk.services.ses.model.SesException;

-    @Component("SendMessages")
     public class SendMessages {

-    // Replace sender@example.com with your "From" address.
-    // This address must be verified with Amazon SES. private String SENDER = "scmacdon@amazon.com";
+    private String SENDER = "scmacdon@amazon.com";

-    // Replace recipient@example.com with a "To" address.
-If your account
-    // is still in the sandbox, this address must be verified. private String RECIPIENT = "scmacdon@amazon.com";

-    // Specify a configuration set.
-If you do not want to use a configuration
-    // set, comment the following variable, and the
-    // ConfigurationSetName=CONFIGURATION_SET argument below.
-    //private static String CONFIGURATION_SET = "ConfigSet";

     // The subject line for the email. private String SUBJECT = "Weekly AWS Status Report";

     // The email body for recipients with non-HTML email clients. private String BODY_TEXT = "Hello,\r\n" + "Please see the attached file for a weekly update.";